HRTHXC/ShinyPSASorter/README.md

 This is an interim release prior to the development of the Online Shiny release.
 Input is via .csv document, which can be downloaded from <a href="http://shiny.powerplant.pfr.co.nz/PsaBlockSummary/">here</a>, for use on your client machine.
 You can also use the VBScript release, instructions will come soon.

 email: Harrison.crane@plantandfood.co.nz

+## VBScript release (use Excel format, .xlsx)

+To install the VBScript of ShinyPSASorter, please use file calcAvg.bas in this gist